SDA-SE/sda-dropwizard-commons/README.md

 The module [`sda-commons-server-s3-testing`](./sda-commons-server-s3-testing/README.md) is used to provide an [AWS S3-compatible Object Storage](https://docs.aws.amazon.com/AmazonS3/latest/API/Welcome.html) during integrations tests.

-Status:
-- Ready to use

 ##### Security

 The module [`sda-commons-server-security`](./sda-commons-server-security/README.md) helps to configure a secure Dropwizard application.

-Status
-- Ready to use, but providing only a subset of the "Härtungsmaßnahmen Dropwizard" available at the internal wiki entry written by Timo Pagel

 ##### Swagger